photoprism/photoprism-docs/docs/index.md

 ![Screenshot](img/preview.jpg)

-## What to expect... ##
+## Key Features ##

-* clearly structured Web interface for browsing, organizing and sharing your personal photo collection
+* Our clearly structured user interface makes organizing and sharing your personal photo collection as easy as it should be — whether it’s on a phone, tablet, or desktop computer.
-* import everything without worrying about duplicates or RAW to JPEG conversion
+* Import everything without worrying about duplicates or RAW to JPEG conversion.
-* reverse geocoding, XMP support and automated tagging based on Google TensorFlow
-* you're welcome to play with our demo at [demo.photoprism.org](https://demo.photoprism.org)
+* Automatic image classification based on Google TensorFlow.
+In addition, our indexer detects colors, chroma, luminance, projection, location type, quality, and many other properties.
+* Includes four high-resolution world maps to see where you've been and for rediscovering long-forgotten shots.
+* WebDAV clients, like Microsoft’s Windows Explorer or Apple's Finder, can connect directly to PhotoPrism so that you to can open, edit, and delete files from your computer or phone as if they were local.
+  You may easily sync your pictures with [Nextcloud](https://nextcloud.com/) as well.
+* PhotoPrism feels like a native app and, of course, you can also add it to your home screen.

 ## Getting Started ##